csaea/sandbox/README.md

     <img src="https://mybinder.org/badge_logo.svg" alt="Launch Binder" style="width: 200px; height: auto;">
 </a>

-# Welcome to the CSAEA Binder Sandbox!
+# The CSAEA JupyterLab Binder Sandbox

 Welcome to the **CSAEA Binder Sandbox**!
 Here, we provide an "ephemeral coding" environment—think of it as a temporary coding lab where you can experiment without the risk of messing up anything important.
 When you spin up a JupyterLab server, you’re launching an interactive space right in your browser where you can write, run, and debug code in real time.